fpereiro/proof/notes.md

    - c1 is for internal use of c only.

 c:
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either 3arg or two consecutive blanks.
+   - go right until finding either 3arg or two consecutive blanks.
-   3-1) if it finds 3arg, move one to the left and noting the character X on that square,
+   - if it finds 3arg:
+      - move one to the left.
+      - note the character X on that square.
-      3-1-1) go to the leftmost schwa, which is on an F-square.
+      - go to the leftmost schwa.
-      3-1-2) go right in twos until finding the first blank F-square.
+      - go right in twos until finding the first blank F-square.
-      3-1-3) print the character X and -> 1arg.
+      - print the character X and -> 1arg.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

-So c, if it finds 3arg, will take the character printed on the left of where 3arg was found and print it on the leftmost free F-square; otherwise, go to the square after the two consecutive blanks and -> 2arg.

 Note: since c will write what it finds to the *left* of its 3arg on an F-square, it is almost certain that 3arg will be a symbol that can be found on E-squares.
 In other words, c is a function called with markers (E-squares) as its symbolic argument.